• Skip to primary navigation

 Why you will love this recipe:

-• This is the best ever vegan Christmas crack recipe!
-It tastes amazing!
-The combination of salty crackers, rich caramel, dark chocolate, and white chocolate combine for the perfect holiday treat.
+• It tastes amazing!
+The combination of the salty cracker base and layers of rich caramel, dark chocolate, and white chocolate combine to make the ultimate holiday dessert.

-• It's surprisingly easy to make and stores really well if you don't eat it all right away.
+• It stores really well if you don't eat it all right away.

-• Besides being vegan this xmas crack recipe is also gluten free, grain free, dairy free and paleo.
+• Besides being vegan this xmas crack is also gluten-free, dairy-free, refined sugar free and paleo.
+It's also made without vegan butter.

-• If you love Christmas crack, you will also love pretzel Christmas crack and graham cracker Christmas crack.
+If you love this vegan Christmas crack, you will also love my pretzel Christmas crack recipe and the best graham cracker Christmas crack.

-• Crackers - I use Simple Mills Fine Ground Sea Salt Almond Flour Crackers to form the crunch, salty base of this dessert.
-If you tolerate grains feel free to use any other type of cracker that you like including Saltines or Ritz crackers.
+• Crackers - I use Simple Mills Fine Ground Sea Salt Almond Flour Crackers which are gluten free and grain free, to form the base of this Christmas dessert but you can use any other type of cracker that you like including Saltines or Ritz crackers.

-• Coconut milk - to make the rich caramel layer of this dessert.
+• Coconut milk - this is used to make the caramel layer for this vegan Christmas crack.
 I recommend using full fat coconut milk and not light coconut milk as light coconut milk will be too watery.

 • Coconut sugar (also known as coconut palm sugar) - to give this dessert the perfect amount of sweetness.
 You could also use brown sugar instead, but it just won't be refined sugar free if you do.